mato-m/regression-cars/README.md

 #### Random forest regressor

-Random forest is an ensemble learning algorythm, which means it uses the results of multiple machine learning models in order to achieve the best accuracy.
+Random forest is an ensemble learning algorithm, which means it uses the results of multiple machine learning models in order to achieve the best accuracy.
 Random Forest combines a large number of decision tree models in order to get the best possible model accuracy.
 It is often used as both a classifier and a regressor.
 Root Mean Squared Error (RMSE) of